SqrtNegInf/Feigenbaum/README.md

 ## The Bug

 The bug is this: for certain floating point values results from 'X × X' differ from 'X²'.
-More generally, the underlying 'power' operation differs from repeated multiplication.
+More generally, the answers from the underlying 'power' operation can differ from repeated multiplication.
 This does not jibe with what I learned in middle school...

-I think that the source of the problem is the system math library.
+Since the Feigenbaum constant calculation is iterative, errors accumulate and the results diverge.

-## The Evidence
+## Bug Hunt

-The bug is present in code of these languages:
+The bug is present in all these languages:

 * C
 * Perl
 * Perl6 (MoarVM)
 * Python

-But the bug is not present in:
+But not in these:

+* Fortran
+* Java
-* FORTRAN
+* Perl6 (JVM)
 * Perl (with Math-GSL)
-* Perl6 (JVM)

-The difference is that the languages in the first group all use the system math libraries (correct me if I'm wrong), while those in the second do not.
+What's the difference?
+It seems like the languages in the first group use the libc/glibc system/math libraries, while those in the second roll their own (correct me if I'm wrong).

-## Programs

-Files in this repository are my explorations to reveal the extent of the problem.
-Run them on your favorite platform and see what you get.
+Files in this repository are my attempt to reveal the extent of the problem.
+Run them on your favorite OS and see what you get.

 ## Scope

-I found the bug to be present in recent versions of Mac OS X, from at least El Capitan onwards, but I don't have access to a wide variety of other OS versions.
-It is still there is the latest OS.
-I did **not** find it in any Linux, nor in Perl in Cygwin/Windows 7.
+I found the bug to be present in recent versions of OS X, from at least El Capitan (10.11) onwards, and it is still there is the latest release.
+Snow Leopard (10.6.8) pre-dates the bug.

+I did **not** find it in Linux, nor in Perl/Cygwin (for Windows 7).

-## The Answer is...
+## The Actual Answer is...

-The actual Feigenbaum constant calculation (as per https://oeis.org/A006890) is:
+The actual Feigenbaum constant calculation (as per https://oeis.org/A006890) starts off:

 δ = 4.6692016091029906